spinnaker/spinnaker.github.io/guides/user/canary/index.md

 ## Prerequisites

+### Instrument your code for metrics

-If you're going to generate the kinds of metrics that Spinnaker automated canary analysis can use to make judgments, you must instrument your code to have those metrics tracked by your telemetry service.
+If you're going to generate the kinds of metrics that Spinnaker canary analysis can use to make judgments, you must instrument your code to have those metrics tracked by your telemetry service.
 (((link to StackDriver docs as an example?)))